twinbase/twinbase/README.md

 ## To create your own Twinbase

 1. Create a new repository with the "Use this template" button on the [twinbase/twinbase](https://github.com/twinbase/twinbase) page.
 (Sign in to GitHub if you can't see the button.)
+2. Make GitHub Actions work
-2. In the newly created repository, activate GitHub Actions from the Actions tab if necessary, and manually run the "File modifier" workflow.
+    1. In the newly created repository, activate GitHub Actions from the Actions tab (if necessary).
+    2. From Settings > Actions > General > Workflow permissions, activate "Read and write permissions" and save.
+(This allows GitHub actions to push to this repository.)
+    3. Manually run the "File modifier" workflow from: Actions > File Modifier > Run Workflow > Run workflow.
 (This will modify the files to match your GitHub account.
 Running the workflow several times will not cause any harm.)
-3. Activate GitHub Pages from Settings > Pages > Source to `main` branch and `/docs` folder.
+3. Activate GitHub Pages from Settings > Pages:
+    1. Source: "Deploy from a branch"
+    2. Branch: Select `main` and `/docs` and save.
 4. A link to the web interface of Twinbase will be shown at the Pages page.
 If you have not made any domain name customizations, it is in the form *\<username\>.github.io/\<repository name\>*.
 5. Updates: Unfortunately any updates from the template repository must currently be made manually.
 But you can also just make another Twinbase and copy your twin folders and files there.

-Forks can be used as well and might make updating easier, but their use has not been properly tested.
+Forks are not recommended for creating a Twinbase instance.

 ### Creating new twins to your Twinbase